maxpou/docker-symfony/README.md

 We have the following *docker-compose* built images:

-* `nginx`: This is the Nginx webserver container in which application volume is mounted.
+* `nginx`: The Nginx webserver container in which the application volume is mounted.
-* `php`: This is the PHP-FPM container in which the application volume is mounted too.
+* `php`: The PHP-FPM container in which the application volume is mounted too.
-* `db`: This is the MySQL database container.
+* `db`: The MySQL database container.
 * `elk`: Container which uses Logstash to collect logs, send them into Elasticsearch and visualize them with Kibana.
-* `redis`: This is the Redis service container.
+* `redis`: The Redis server container.

 Running `docker-compose ps` should result in the following running containers: